alexjdeleon/LTSEOrderSystem/README.md

 1. Only orders that have values for the fields of ‘broker’, ‘symbol’, ‘type’, ‘quantity’, ‘sequence id’, ‘side’, and ‘price’ should be accepted.
 2. Only orders for symbols actually traded on the exchange should be accepted

-**3. Only order from known brokers should be accepted**
+3. Only order from known brokers should be accepted
 3. Each broker may only submit three orders per minute: any additional orders in should be rejected
 4. Within a single broker’s trades ids must be unique.
 If ids repeat for the same broker, only the first message with a given id should be accepted.

 The application will output two files, one containing broker and id of each accepted order and the other containing the broker and id of each rejected order.

-*Please refer to Instructions.pdf for more details.*
+**Please refer to Instructions.pdf for more details.**
+**Please note: Rule number 3 was not explicitly mentioned in the Instructions.pdf but was assummed because the firms.txt file was included but not mentioned.**

 ## Setup and Configuration
 **Please make sure the Java 8 JDK is installed on your system**